brson/treasuretree/solana-hackathon.md

 [fpc]: https://github.com/solana-labs/solana-program-library/blob/master/feature-proposal/cli/src/main.rs

 Yeah, this is easier to crib from.
-And now I gather that the structure in the TypeScript Helloworld client isn't really appropriate for a Rust client.
+And now I gather that the structure of the TypeScript Helloworld client isn't really appropriate for a Rust client.
 I basically need to start over.
 This time I'm going to use the SDK to load the CLI config file,